 Emergency plumbing repair kit

 Even though plumbers make every effort to get you promptly when there is an emergency, there are some items you can keep on hand to make temporary repairs while you’re waiting for someone to arrive.
-Temporary repairs can often stem major damage.
+Temporary repairs can often stem from significant damage.
 Some of the items you want to have handy include:

-- A hand auger or plumbing snake: May be used to unclog drains, and is safer and more effective than an off-the-shelf liquid drain cleaner.
+- A hand auger or plumbing snake: May be used to unclog drains and is safer and more effective than an off-the-shelf liquid drain cleaner.

 - A plunger: This is usually the first tool used in the line of defense against clogs.
-Two plungers is even better, one to use for clogged toilets, the other to use in sinks and tubs.
+Two plungers are even better, one to use for clogged toilets, the other to use in sinks and tubs.